 So you want to take a break from the busy brisbane city life and take a few days reconnect with nature and the simple life style that K’gari Fraser Island so famously offers?
-Your first question is probably how to get from Brisbane to Fraser Island right.
+Your first question is probably how to get to Fraser Island from Brisbane, right?
 Well, you can either go by car, bus or plane.

 Let’s start with getting from Brisbane to Fraser Island by car.